jir4yu/gulp-react/readme.md

 **Currently in development**

-Im using this receipt for React.
-Packed by Browserify and transform with Babel. not ready for production, so please let me know if you found some bugs.
+Im using this receipt for React, packed by Browserify and transform with Babel. **Not** ready for production, so please let me know if you found some bugs.
 Thanks!

 #### 1.Install devDependencies.